PagerDuty/backstage-plugin/README.md

 4. [Delete the integration](https://support.pagerduty.com/docs/services-and-integrations#delete-an-integration-from-a-service) from the service in PagerDuty

-## How to Migrate from @backstage/plugin-pagerduty
+## How to migrate from @backstage/plugin-pagerduty

 If you are migrating from the Pagerduty plugin that was maintained by Spotify, the steps to migrate are pretty simple.